aes89/MERN-client/README.md

 Some issues were the concern of updating the user via account settings page and then the whole data being overridden, however this issue was solved for the moment since the whole user model is being sent to the account settings page, so there for can be returned with the new data.
 However this solution is ok for the level the project is at now, for future scalabilty this would need to be altered.

+LOG IN AND REGISTER
+Initial forms for registering a user and logging in were written using Formik.
+Input could be "submitted" as an array, but this is not connected to anything yet.
+Input validation was added to the forms regarding email format, password requirements and passwords matching for registration.

+USER SETTINGS
+The user settings form was written using the same Formik structure for the registration form to allow users to change their details e.g. password.
+A section to upload a profile image was also added.
+This caused some difficulties as Formik does not support this function by default.

+TESTING
+Basic snapshot tests of existing components were written using Jest and Enzyme.

+STRUCTURING
+Component file structure was refactored to have /src/components/componentName/index.js for renaming ease i refactoring needed.

+DIFFICULTIES
+Forgot to add node_modules to .gitignore.

 </details>

 #### Sprint 2- 7/12- 13/12